PLUs With # In Menu Pushes

-A product can exist on its own, but it can also be under a bundle.
+A product can exist on its own but also under a bundle.
 When that happens, the product may not have the same price as the original product.
 Because of this, you may see products with the same PLU but with number signs (#) added.

 Example